Why Is My Dolphin Pool Cleaner Not Moving?

 Dolphin Impeller Tube, Gray

 One of the most common causes of a Dolphin pool cleaner not moving is an obstruction in the impeller.
-The impeller is responsible for creating the suction that allows the cleaner to move around the pool.
+The impeller creates the suction that allows the cleaner to move around the pool.

-If there is something blocking the impeller, the cleaner won’t be able to move.
-Check for any debris or objects that may be stuck in the impeller and remove them if necessary.
+If something is blocking the impeller, the cleaner won’t be able to move.
+Check for any debris or objects stuck in the impeller and remove them if necessary.

 Defective Drive Motor

-Another possible cause of a Dolphin pool cleaner not moving is a defective drive motor.
+A defective drive motor is another possible cause of a Dolphin pool cleaner not moving.
 The drive motor is responsible for propelling the cleaner around the pool.
 If the motor is not functioning properly, the cleaner won’t be able to move.

 Check the motor for any signs of damage or wear and tear.
 If the motor is defective, it will need to be replaced.